 Jennifer received her Juris Doctor degree, cum laude, in 2008 from Pace University School of Law in White Plains, New York where she was on the Dean’s list, a Student Editor of The Journal of Court Innovation and President of the Latin American Law Students Association.

 Jennifer is admitted to practice in the States of New York, New Jersey and Connecticut as well as the Southern District of the State of New York.
-She is a member of the New York State Bar Association, Women’s Bar Association of Orange and Sullivan Counties, Middletown Bar Association, and the American Immigration Lawyers Association.
-She also volunteers with Big Brothers Big Sisters of Orange County, including participation as a Big Sister.
-Jennifer is a founding member and recording secretary for the networking group ‘Latinos in Business Succeeding Together’.
+Jennifer was admitted into the United State Supreme Court in 2018.
+She is a member of the New York State Bar Association, the Women’s Bar Association of Orange and Sullivan Counties.
+Jennifer is currently Co-Chair of the Legislation Committee of the Women’s Bar Association of the State of New York and serves as a member of the Board of Directors of the YMCA of Middletown.

 To get up to date on legislation regarding immigration, visit the Immigration Channel.